 - What changes did you make in your non-verbal presentation?

-- List 3 things you practiced in front of the mirror or video recording that actually improved the message communicated.
+- List three things you recorded or practiced in front of the mirror that actually improved the message communicated.